By: SC09-F14-3 Since: Aug 2019 Licence: MIT

 Table below explains the components that are included in the ReportWindow with its purpose and features.

-UI Component Feature Purpose
+| UI Component | Feature | Purpose | |

-To help user refresh the directory when there is a system glitch or when document (.pdf) is manually added in the reports/ directory.
+| Button | Refreshes the tree-view file directory. | To help user refresh the directory when there is a system glitch or when document (.pdf) is manually added in the |

-To assist users who prefer using mouse instead of typing command in keyboard can delete documents easily.
+| Button | Deletes the selected document item in the tree-view file directory. | To assist users who prefer using mouse instead of typing command in keyboard can delete documents easily. |

-2. Each list item is clickable with a mouse click action of opening the document.
+| Scrollable Tree View | 1.
+Displays the list of document generated previously and stored under the directory 2.
+Each list item is clickable with a mouse click action of opening the document. | To allow user to manage documents more time efficiently. |

 3.5.
 Calendar Window

-The CalendarWindow provides a visual representation of stored engagements over a monthly period.
-Users can choose to change the month being displayed and also open scrolling text windows which show more detailed descriptions of the stored engagements for a particular day.
+Users can choose to change the month being displayed and also open scrolling text windows which

 3.5.1.
 Implementation Structure

-The CalendarWindow is part of the MainWindow.
-Specifically, it is one possible Tab which can be displayed.
+displayed.
 The CalendarWindow class and any of its associated UI components can be found under the com.typee.ui.calendar package.

-The following sequence diagram shows the creation of a CalendarWindow instance when the user switches to the calendar window tab.
+The following sequence diagram shows the creation of a CalendarWindow instance when the user switches to the

 3.5.2.
 UI Design